 Florida Panthers 2018 Draft Class update

-After checking in on the Florida Panthers 2019 NHL Entry Draft class earlier in the week, let’s take a look at 2018’s six-man draft haul and see how they are doing so far this season.
+With the 2019 NHL Entry Draft fading in our rear window and the regular season slowly approaching, let’s take a look back at last year’s six-man draft haul and see how they did during the 2018-19 season.

 Grigori Denisenko (First Round - 15th overall)

 When you put it all together, he spent the season in Russia where he played for three different teams at three different levels, the talented Denisenko had a very solid campaign after being taken fifteenth overall by Dale Tallon & Co.

 In 25 regular games with Lokomotiv Yaroslavl of the KHL, Denisenko put up 4 goals and 2 assists, and displayed a feisty side by racking up 58 PIM.
 He also appeared in six postseason games and chipped in three assists.
 Not shabby for a slight 18-year-old playing against men in the world’s second best league.

 With second division (VHL) Lada Togliatti, he produced three points (1G/2A) in six games.

 In the MHL with Loko Yaroslavl, the Russian version of Major Junior, Denisenko amassed three points in four regular reason and then turned in a fine performance in the playoffs with 6 goals and eight points in 13 games.

 The highlight of the dynamic young winger’s season came at the 2019 World Junior Championship, where he led the tournament in scoring with nine points (4G/5A) in seven games, helping his country capture Bronze.